 Ibiza in peak season is one of the most intensely visited destinations in the Mediterranean.
 Roads are congested, the best beaches crowded, restaurant bookings require significant advance planning, and villa prices reach their annual peak.
 The shoulder season — May, June, September, early October — offers a dramatically different and significantly more appealing experience.
 If your dates are flexible, avoid August.

+Best for: Adults, couples, design and food priorities, wellness-focused stays.
 Classic areas: Santa Gertrudis, Sant Joan, Sant Llorenç, the northern hills.
+Best season: May–June and September–October.

 Greece offers the broadest range of villa experiences in the Mediterranean — from the iconic caldera-view properties of Santorini to the lush, family-friendly Ionian islands and the increasingly popular Peloponnese.
 The common thread is value: Greece is consistently 20–35% cheaper than equivalent Italian or French villa destinations, with provisioning, dining, and staff costs also significantly lower.

 Greece's islands are spread across a large area and moving between them adds meaningful logistics — flights, ferries, and luggage management.
 For a villa holiday, choose one island or island group and explore it thoroughly rather than attempting to cover multiple destinations.
-Each island group has enough character and variety to fill ten days comfortably without the friction of inter-island travel.
+Each group has enough character and variety to fill ten days comfortably without the friction of inter-island travel.

 Best for: Views and romance (Santorini), families and relaxed holidays (Ionian), value-conscious groups, culture and archaeology.
+Classic areas: Oia and Imerovigli (Santorini); Corfu, Kefalonia, Lefkada (Ionian).
+Best season: May–June and September–October.

 Portugal's Algarve is the most consistently family-friendly and large-group-friendly villa destination in Europe.
 The combination of outstanding beaches, reliable summer sunshine, excellent flight connections from across northern Europe, and a mature villa market with strong large-format property inventory makes it a uniquely practical choice — without sacrificing quality.

 The Algarve's beaches — Praia da Marinha, Praia de Benagil, Meia Praia, Manta Rota in the east — are among the finest in Europe, characterised by dramatic sandstone cliffs, clear Atlantic water, and a scale that absorbs summer visitors better than the more concentrated Mediterranean coastlines.
 Summer weather is reliable and warm without the extreme heat of southern Italy or Spain in August.
+A hire car unlocks the full coastline from a single villa base; GetRentACar covers Faro Airport across multiple operators for easy comparison.

-Classic areas: Vilamoura, Quinta do Lago, Vale do Lobo (golden triangle); Lagos and the west; Tavira and the east.
+Best for: Large groups, multi-generational families, beach-first holidays, per-person value.
+Classic areas: Vilamoura, Quinta do Lago, Vale do Lobo; Lagos and the west; Tavira and the east.
+Best season: June–October.

 Mallorca is the most versatile luxury villa destination in the Mediterranean.
 It offers a serious food scene, outstanding beaches across different characters, a dramatic mountain range in the northwest (the Serra de Tramuntana), excellent cycling and walking, and a villa market that ranges from rustic inland fincas to contemporary clifftop builds with infinity pools over the sea.
 No single destination in Europe offers this breadth within such a compact geography.

 The southern and eastern coastal areas — Magaluf, S'Arenal, parts of Cala d'Or — are the mass-market face of Mallorca that has little in common with the luxury villa experience.
 The north and northwest are entirely different in character.
-Being specific about the area when searching matters more in Mallorca than in most other destinations — the island's villa experience varies more by location than almost anywhere else in Europe.
+Being specific about the area when searching matters more in Mallorca than in most destinations — the island's villa experience varies more by location than almost anywhere else in Europe.

 Like most Mediterranean destinations, August in Mallorca concentrates tourism, inflates prices, and fills the best beaches and restaurants.
 The island handles it better than Ibiza or Santorini — it is simply bigger — but the difference between a June week and an August week in terms of cost, congestion, and atmosphere is substantial.
-June in Mallorca is genuinely one of the best months of the European villa calendar.
+June in Mallorca is genuinely one of the best months in the European villa calendar.

+Best for: Groups wanting variety, active holidays, families, food and culture alongside beach access.
 Classic areas: Tramuntana mountains, Pollença and Alcúdia in the north, Soller, the interior around Randa.
+Best season: May–June and September–October.

 We use cookies to improve user experience.
 Choose what cookie categories you allow us to use.
 You can read more about our Cookie Policy by clicking on Cookie Policy below.